South Korea pulls intelligence deal with Japan back from the brink

 U.S. President Donald Trump has railed against what he says are inadequate contributions from allies towards defense costs.
 The United States is due to begin separate negotiations for new defense cost-sharing deals with Japan, Germany and NATO next year.

-While the two U.S. allies are both concerned by China’s increasing assertiveness in the region and the potential threat from North Korea, their relations remain troubled by grievances
+While the two U.S. allies are both concerned by China’s increasing assertiveness in the region and the potential threat from North Korea, their relations remain troubled by grievances stemming from Japan’s 1910-45 colonization of the Korean peninsula.

 GSOMIA was sealed in 2016 after a years-long U.S. push for a better joint response to North Korea’s growing military threat.

-Reporting by Hyonhee Shin, Joyce Lee and Sangmi Cha in Seoul, Elaine Lies in Tokyo and Kiyoshi Takenaka in Nagoya; Writing by Jack Kim and David Dolan; Editing by Simon Cameron-Moore and Giles Elgood
+Reporting by Hyonhee Shin, Joyce Lee and Sangmi Cha in Seoul, Elaine Lies in Tokyo and Kiyoshi Takenaka and Ju-min Park in Nagoya; Writing by Jack Kim and David Dolan; Editing by Simon Cameron-Moore and Giles Elgood